-Areas where eradication may be possible include small lakes and ponds, irrigation canals, and fish hatcheries.
+Areas where eradication may be possible include small lakes and ponds, waterbodies that can be temporarily hydrologically separated (e.g., curtain, wall), irrigation canals, and fish hatcheries.
 Many small lakes and ponds are isolated or may easily be isolated from the drainage making it easier to apply chemicals without downstream damage.
 In other cases draining and allowing the substrate to heat and dry in the summer or freeze in the winter would be equally effective.
 Irrigation canals are routinely shut down or sections are isolated and treated for eradication of unwanted plants, a method which could be used for snail control also.
 Fish hatcheries are another example of a situation where the snails could be completely eradicated although in some situations it may be difficult.
 Water flowing through most fish rearing facilities can be controlled and many have protocols used to remove bacteria or virus pathogens by chemical disinfection.

 Chemical methods used to eradicate NZ mudsnails include: Bayer 73 (Francis-Floyd et al. 1997), copper sulfate, and 4-nitro-3-trifluoromethylphenol sodium salt (TFM).
 The only molluscicide known to have been tested against NZ mudsnails is Bayluscide (a.i. niclosamide).
 This test, conducted by Montana Fish, Wildlife, and Parks (FWP), was to determine the feasibility of eradicating NZ mudsnails from a small spring creek along the lower Madison River.
 One hundred percent mortality occurred after 48 exposure units of Bayluscide.
-An exposure unit is 1 ppm for 1 hour (Don Skarr, Montana FWP, personal communication).
+An exposure unit is 1 ppm for 1 hour (Don Skarr, Montana FWP, pers. comm.).
+Preliminary investigations also suggest that copper and carbon dioxide under pressure may prove useful in both decontaminating fish hatchery water supplies and preventing spread into uncontaminated areas of a hatchery.
+Ozone has not been shown to be effective in killing NZ mudsnails in a hatchery environment (Moffitt, pers. comm.)

 Physical treatments include the use of temperature, humidity or desiccation to kill the target species.
 This includes draining the infested areas.
 NZ mudsnails can survive for long periods in a cool damp environment; however, draining the areas where they are congregated and exposing them to sunlight during the summer months may be sufficient for eradication.
 Using a flame thrower in a hatchery situation against the walls of raceways will kill any mudsnails attached.
 Mudsnails cannot withstand warm temperatures (Dwyer et al. 2003; Richards et al. 2004) or low humidity situations (Dwyer and Kerans, unpublished; Richards et al. 2004).
 Alternately, if an infested area could be drained in the winter and the substrate is frozen to a depth containing the mudsnails, then total eradication will occur.
+There is preliminary evidence that hydrocyclonic separators may also be a useful tool to decontaminate fish hatchery water supplies and prevent the spread of NZ mudsnails within a hatchery (Moffitt, pers. comm.).